nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 #### Duplicate record prevention

-Before registering the patient record on the local system, the provider SHALL check the practice patient index for matching patients using NHS number, and then:
+Before registering the patient record on the local system, the provider SHALL check the practice patient index for matching patients using the patient's NHS number, and then:

 - **If a matching patient record IS found**:

+  - and the matching patient record's NHS number has not previously been traced or verified, it SHALL be verified using the [rules shown above](foundations_use_case_register_a_patient.html#pds-requirements)

+    - If the verification fails the registration SHALL be halted and an error returned to the consuming system

+  - Then, if the matching patient record:

-  - and is **active** (i.e. a currently registered patient, of any registration type):
+    - is **active** (i.e. a currently registered patient, of any registration type):

-    - The registration SHALL be halted and an a `409` `DUPLICATE_REJECTED` returned to the consumer
+      - The registration SHALL be halted and a `409` `DUPLICATE_REJECTED` error is returned to the consumer

-  - and is **inactive** (i.e. a patient whose registration has lapsed of any registration type):
+    - is **inactive** (i.e. a patient whose registration has lapsed of any registration type):

-    - If the local record's NHS number has not been traced or verified, it SHALL be verified using the [rules shown above](foundations_use_case_register_a_patient.html#pds-requirements)
       - The patient record SHALL be re-activated as a **temporary** patient
       - Follow the [Local registration requirements](foundations_use_case_register_a_patient.html#local-registration-requirements) when updating the patient's demographics

-  - and is recorded as **deceased**:
+    - is recorded as **deceased**:

       - The registration SHALL be halted and an error returned to the consuming system

 - **If a matching patient record IS NOT found**: